County of Alameda

 Ability to:

-• Establish and maintain program objectives, priorities and policies.
+• Establish and maintain program objectives, priorities, and policies related to initiatives.

 • Integrate the activities of a program to attain program goals.

-• Interpret and apply state and local legislation, codes, regulations and programs related to re-entry services.
+• Interpret and apply state and local legislation, codes, regulations, and programs related to justice.

 • Prepare and present clear and concise oral and written reports.